LAST UPDATED ON

 If you have any questions, hit me up in comments!

-PS — If you’d like some help creating a value ladder for your business, check out my Digital Empowerment package.
-Together we’ll design your offers and create the copy to describe them.
+PS — If you’d like some help creating a value ladder for your business, book a Brand Strategy Intensive and we’ll hash it out together.
 Or, check out The Bullseye Offer Formula if you prefer to work at your own pace.

 Taughnee Stone is an award-winning designer, brand strategist, and location-independent business owner for over 15 years.
 Originally from Anchorage, Alaska, she now lives in Croatia with her husband, energetic Samoyed, and three bossy cats.